beginning of content

 When should I see my doctor?

-If you think you may have social anxiety disorder, seek help from your doctor or a mental health professional.
-They can diagnose you and give you advice on treatments and coping strategies.
-Your doctor can refer you for further help if needed.
+If you think you may have social anxiety disorder, seek help from your doctor.
+They can refer you to a mental health professional.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.